iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/NEKO#ΦωΦ/[#002] NEKO's never seen something so stupid (ŏωŏ).md

 But comments, feel free to murder him σ ΦωΦ) Φ∀Φ)σ
 ## Replies
 **NEKOSAIKOU**<br>
-Fanboys and fangirls, commence hate-mail lol
+Fanboys and fangirls, commence hate\-mail lol

 **KirinKiraKira**<br>
 I never liked him.
 How do you like someone with no face lulz